 CALL 911 FOR EMERGENCY ASSISTANCE.
 For non-emergencies contact Park Police at 630-601-0925

 Red and Green Flags Indicate Ice Rink Status

 The Park District posts red flags or green flags at its ice skating rinks to indicate whether they are closed or open, providing a user-friendly and visible signal to people at park locations.
 The District also updates the status of ice rinks here, allowing residents the ability to check on the status of rinks prior to leaving their home.
 Skaters should not use ice rinks when they are posted as closed on the website or when a red flag is flying at the rink.

 Skating areas typically open on or after December 15; however, they can open only after a period of extreme cold.
 Weather and conditions permitting, the skating season continues through February 15.

 To Check the Status of Skating Areas

 - Call the Rainout Line number at 630-883-4242

 The following ice rinks are lighted and open until 10:00 p.m.

 - Wolf's Crossing Community Park, 3252 Wolf's Crossing Road

-The following ice rinks are not lighted and close one hour past sunset.
+The following ice rink is not lighted and closes one hour past sunset.